Selling? Here’s When

-As a design and listing prep (aka home staging!) consultancy, staging with rental furniture comes up a lot.
+As a stager, the use of staging with rental furniture comes up a lot.
+Many, in fact see the two as one.

 To help any sellers or agents at this crossroads, a little warm-up first: